Qucs/qucs-help/Readme.md

 Basics
 ------

-The basic commands to update a are Below the basic commands The basics are done with the commands below.
+The basic commands to are exemplified below.

 - Check statistics of translated, untranslated and fuzzy strings